ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/learning-objectives-data-abstraction.md

 # Learning Objectives

---8<-- "includes/objectives/learning-objectives.md"
+--8<-- "includes/objectives/learning-objectives-data-abstraction.md"

 ## Data Structures

-A person learning discrete structures with the mindset of a proactive programmer will be able to demonstrate mastery of the following skills in data structures:
+A person learning data abstraction with the mindset of a proactive programmer will be able to demonstrate mastery of the following skills in data structures:

 ## Data Analysis